Canada must #Choose4R.

 Canadian farmers have used the 4Rs to reduce fertilizer emissions for the last 15 years.

-As of 2020 there are approximately 4 million validated acres under 4R management in Canada.
+As of 2021 there are over 6 million validated acres under 4R management in Canada.

 Canadian farmers are growing more to increase food security at home and help feed the world